Christian Kielland: Early life and education

-He was born in South Africa as the son of missionary pastor Jan Olaus Kielland (1833–98) and Hanna Olsen (1842–1913), and was married in 1900 to Alice Louise Franziska Traub (b.
+He was born in the Colony of Natal as the son of missionary pastor Jan Olaus Kielland (1833–1898) and Hanna Olsen (1842–1913), and was married in 1900 to Alice Louise Franziska Traub (b.
 1875).

 Kielland came from a shipowner family near Stavanger.
 In 1874 the family returned to Norway from Africa and Kielland began his studies, first at Oslo Cathedral School where he graduated in 1891.
 He studied medicine at the Royal Frederick University where he graduated with the medical degree in 1899.

 Career

 Early career

 After an internship at the hospital in Gravdal, Lofoten, he returned to Oslo in 1901 to work in the department of surgery at the Rikshospitalet.
 From 1902 to 1904 he worked in the Maternity-Foundation and was obstetrician at the University Clinic (Universitetsklinikken).
 Here he developed a birth rod receiving considerable attention internationally.
-In the years 1911–14 he was the so-called senior registrar in Maternity-Foundation.
+In the years 1911–1914 he was the so-called senior registrar in Maternity-Foundation.
 He also worked in Copenhagen and the Catholic hospitals in Oslo.